Dewan of Mysore: Dalvoy

-Diwan
+Dewan

-After Ali's death in 1782, Tipu assumed power as the Sultan of Mysore who first constituted the role of Diwan of Mysore when he made his longtime childhood friend K. Purnaiah his adviser and labelled him his diwan.
-Under him, the maharaja was de-recognised and the role of diwan was gradually formally codified into government.
-The role in its form became so popular under Tipu that later on, other Indian kingdoms incorporated the role and the title into their governments, such as Diwan of Kashmir, Travancore, Hyderabad, Baroda, Indore, etc.
+After Ali's death in 1782, Tipu assumed absolute over Mysore and officially created the office of the Dewan of Mysore when he made his longtime childhood friend and his father's aide K. Purnaiah his adviser and a military strategist.
+Tipu considerably de-recognised the maharajas and the role of dewan was gradually ever more codified into government.
+The role as dewan became so popular under Tipu that later on, Princely India created the role and the title in their governments, such as Dewan of Kashmir, Travancore, Hyderabad, Baroda, Indore, etc.

-In 1799, Tipu was executed, and British India installed Krishnaraja Wadiyar III as the maharaja.
-The Wadiyars continued appointing to the role of diwan after resumption of power, starting with Purnaiah himself being continued.
+After Tipu's death in 1799, British India installed Krishnaraja Wadiyar III as the maharaja.
+The Wadiyars continued appointing to the role of dewan after resumption of power, starting with Purnaiah himself being continued.
 Under the maharajas, it became one of the most venerable, esteemed, and celebrated leadership roles in princely India.

 Chief minister

-In 1950, after the accession of the Kingdom of Mysore into the Republic of India, all titles and positions ascribed to the kingdom were abolished, including that of the diwan.
+In 1950, after the accession of the Kingdom of Mysore into the Republic of India, all titles and positions ascribed to the kingdom were abolished, including that of the dewan.
 It was replaced by Chief Minister of Mysore State, now renamed Chief Minister of Karnataka.

-The role as diwan remained active in Mysore through one sultan and four maharajas.
-There have been a total of 24 diwans and two acting diwans.
-Most diwans during the latter years were civil servants in the Indian Imperial Service or Mysore Police Service.
+The role as dewan remained active in Mysore through one sultan and four maharajas.
+There have been a total of 24 dewans and two acting dewans.
+Most dewans during the latter years were civil servants in the Indian Imperial Service or Mysore Police Service.